 If you prefer to book a package holiday for your trip to Andalucia there are several reputable companies including Thomas Cook and On the Beach offering packages from the UK whether you’re looking for two weeks of relaxation on the beach, or have something more active in mind.

 Andalucia is an ideal destination for lovers of the great outdoors and Explore offer several self-guided walking and cycling holidays.
 I’ve travelled a number of times with Explore both in Europe and North Africa and highly recommend them.

 Car hire in Andalucia

-Hiring a car for your holiday in Andalucia offers you the most freedom and lets you get off the beaten track so that you can spend time exploring some of the ‘pueblos blancos’ that the province is famous for.
+Hiring a car for your holiday in Andalucia offers you the most freedom and lets you get off the beaten track to explore some of the region’s hidden gems.

 Train travel in Andalucia

-The national railway is RENFE where you’ll be able to book tickets but, if you’re planning to do a lot of travel in Spain and other European countries it might be worth considering an Interrail or Eurail pass.
+You can book tickets for Spain and Europe wide using Trainline but, if you’re planning to do a lot of travel in Spain and other European countries, it might be worth considering an Interrail or Eurail pass.

 Accommodation in Andalucia

-I use Booking.com regularly – they have a huge range of accommodation available whether you prefer a hotel, apartment, or even a cave house in the Andalucian hills.
-They also have an excellent cancellation policy for most bookings which is invaluable at the moment.
+My favourite accommodation website, and the one I use most often, is Booking.com – they have a wide range of accommodation on offer as well as an excellent cancellation policy for most bookings which is invaluable at the moment.